colab-coop/colab-coop/src/blog/markdown/user-worker-owner.md

 **Come be part of our gathering on May 2, 5-8pm at VSCO (1500 Broadway, Oakland)**

-Join people from <a href="http://techworkerscoalition.org/" target="_blank" rel="noopener noreferrer">Tech Workers Coalition</a>, <a href="http://reflexdesigncollective.com/" target="_blank" rel="noopener noreferrer">Reflex Design Collective</a>, <a href="http://colab.coop/" target="_blank" rel="noopener noreferrer">CoLab Cooperative</a>, and other groups to explore tech and equity:
+Join people from <a href="http://techworkerscoalition.org/">Tech Workers Coalition</a>, <a href="http://reflexdesigncollective.com/">Reflex Design Collective</a>, <a href="http://colab.coop/">CoLab Cooperative</a>, and other groups to explore tech and equity:
 * 4:30pm - Doors open
-* 5:00pm - Welcome and opening remarks by CoLab coworker <a href="http://colab.coop/team/danny" target="_blank" rel="noopener noreferrer">Danny Spitzberg</a>
+* 5:00pm - Welcome and opening remarks by CoLab coworker <a href="http://colab.coop/team/danny">Danny Spitzberg</a>
-* 5:15pm - Talks on cooperative alternatives by digital labor researcher <a href="http://stanford.edu/~niloufar/" target="_blank" rel="noopener noreferrer">Niloufar Salehi</a>, co-op scholar <a href="https://nathanschneider.info/" target="_blank" rel="noopener noreferrer">Nathan Schneider</a>, and employee ownership specialist <a href="http://harmonize.work/" target="_blank" rel="noopener noreferrer">Camille Kerr</a>
+* 5:15pm - Talks on cooperative alternatives by digital labor researcher <a href="http://stanford.edu/~niloufar/">Niloufar Salehi</a>, co-op scholar <a href="https://nathanschneider.info/">Nathan Schneider</a>, and employee ownership specialist <a href="http://harmonize.work/">Camille Kerr</a>
 * 6:00pm - Pizza from Arizmendi and kombucha from Lev’s
 * 6:15pm - Pitches for simultaneous workshops and group discussions
-* 6:30pm - Featured workshop, on how democratic governance works, by <a href="https://www.reflexdesigncollective.com/our-team/" target="_blank" rel="noopener noreferrer">Harmonize</a> founder Simon Mont and Reflex Design Collective co-founder Pierce Gordon
+* 6:30pm - Featured workshop, on how democratic governance works, by <a href="https://www.reflexdesigncollective.com/our-team/">Harmonize</a> founder Simon Mont and Reflex Design Collective co-founder Pierce Gordon
 * 7:30pm - Reflections from workshops, peer connections
 * 7:50pm - Ice cream and closing remarks

-RSVP to join us <a href="https://www.eventbrite.com/e/users-workers-owners-bringing-democracy-to-work-tickets-45365886588" target="_blank" rel="noopener noreferrer">here</a>.
+RSVP to join us <a href="https://www.eventbrite.com/e/users-workers-owners-bringing-democracy-to-work-tickets-45365886588">here</a>.
 Tickets are $15, light food and drinks provided.
 Nobody turned away for lack of funds.
 To request free tickets, or to help sponsor the event, email <a href="mailto:danny@colab.coop">danny@colab.coop</a>.
 Far away?
-Sign up for the livestream <a href="https://www.eventbrite.com/e/users-workers-owners-livestream-tickets-45664400451" target="_blank" rel="noopener noreferrer">here</a>.
+Sign up for the livestream <a href="https://www.eventbrite.com/e/users-workers-owners-livestream-tickets-45664400451">here</a>.

 Want to share this event?
-Send invites on <a href="https://www.facebook.com/events/194629377813541/" target="_blank" rel="noopener noreferrer">Facebook</a>, or share <a href="https://twitter.com/CoLabCoOp/status/991109539658219520" target="_blank" rel="noopener noreferrer">this tweet</a> >(u)___
+Send invites on <a href="https://www.facebook.com/events/194629377813541/">Facebook</a>, or share <a href="https://twitter.com/CoLabCoOp/status/991109539658219520">this tweet</a> >(u)___